swirtSJW/hook-update-deploy-tools/README.md

 ## Configuration
 ----------------

-* Navigate to /admin/config/hook_update_deploy_tools and enter the name of the Feature that is controlling the menu.  (optional:  This is only needed if you will be using Hook Update Deploy Tools to import your menus programatically.)
+* Navigate to /admin/config/hook_update_deploy_tools and enter the name of the Feature that is controlling the menu.  (optional:  This is only needed if you will using Hook Update Deploy Tools to import your menus programatically.

 ## To Enable a Module(s) in an .install
 ---------------------------------------